ancnnr/chuck-norris/README.md

 My old code is still in my git project in a "pre-redux-app" folder if you're curious how messy it was.

-I
-## Known Bugs

-The css is not super mobile or small screen friendly.
-My edit/delete icons are using fixed padding/margins which is causing the issue.

-The edit feature works as long as the user does not click on the edit pencil for another joke while still editing one.
-This needs to be blocked but hasn't been completed yet.